1. Home

 Pilot

 FeedbackFruits is currently in a pilot review with its entire suite of tools available to all academic courses in Moodle at the University of Bath.
-This current pilot phase is running from Summer 2023 – Summer 2024.
+The pilot phase has been extendedand is now running from Summer 2024 – Summer 2025.
 For questions or more information about this pilot, please contact Yvonne Moore (ym394@bath.ac.uk).

 FeedbackFruits suite